RECORD STORE TALES Part 15: Dating a Radio Station Girl

 The second time we broke up, I think she probably just got back together with me so she had a date to this one CJCS radio station charity event appearance.
 That was actually cool, I got to throw a pie at her face.
 Afterwards, I forced her to listen to Thick as a Brick in the car as sort of a retribution.
 She had never heard Jethro Tull before in her life.
 She didn’t get it.

 There would be no third reconciliation.
 She made up a bullshit story about moving to Vancouver, and I never saw her again.
 The nice thing about that is that I’d never have to hear Moxy Fruvous, Puddle of Mudd, or fucking Gilbert O’Sullivan ever again.

 What followed this was actually one of the top five worst weeks of my life.
 I was house and dog sitting for my parents, when I suddenly got a throat infection.
-So I got dumped by this girl, I can’t swallow anymore, I’m taking care of two houses and two stubborn dog, that’s enough to handle already.
+So I got dumped by this girl, I can’t swallow anymore, I’m taking care of two houses and a stubborn dog, that’s enough to handle already.
 Schnauzers, you know how they are.
 Well this one particular bad schnauzer is named Ani.
 Ani pooped herself and got all the poop matted in her butt fur.
 It was stuck in there so bad that I had to cut it out with a scissors, and then bathe her, all just minutes before I had to leave for work.
 And then, just when I thought that the week was over and things would get back to normal soon, I busted my glasses.
 I was scraping the ice off my windshield, and I slipped.
 I somehow got caught onto the antenna which sprung loose and thwacked me right in the face.
 My glasses, minus one lens, was down in the snow.
 A fucking brilliant week.